Agribusiness

 Tractor spraying pesticides on soybean field with sprayer at spring

-Agriculture may be a centuries-old industry, but many think this sector will soon experience a growth boom not seen since the 1800s.
-According to McKinsey, over the next 30 years, the global population will expand by 2 billion more people, which will increase caloric demand by 70%, and crop demand for human consumption and animal feed by at least 100%.
-Besides needing to produce more food, a number of other trends are shaping this sector, too: a focus on environmental sustainability, productivity-enhancing technology, construction of production facilities and demand for new products such as plant based proteins, locally produced fertilizer, cannabis, and more.
+Agriculture may be a centuries-old industry, but many think this sector is poised to experience a growth boom not seen since the 1800s.
+According to McKinsey, the global population will increase by 2 billion in the coming decades, increasing caloric demand by 70% and crop demand by at least 100%.
+Besides needing to produce more food, several other trends are shaping this sector: a focus on environmental sustainability, productivity-enhancing technology, construction of production facilities and demand for new products such as plant-based proteins, locally produced fertilizer, cannabis and more.

-While agribusiness will, at its heart, always involve growing crops, dairy farming and raising poultry and livestock’, the industry could look a lot different in the coming years.
-Larger players in Canada and beyond will more aggressively pursue M&A opportunities as they try and increase their market share, move up the value chain, become more efficient and add new technological capabilities; start-ups will create products that both enhance and disrupt the current way of doing business; capital markets players will become increasingly interested in funding innovative ideas and new opportunities for growth.
+While agribusiness will, at its heart, always involve growing crops, dairy farming and raising poultry and livestock, the industry could look a lot different in the coming years.
+Prominent players in Canada and beyond will more aggressively pursue M&A opportunities as they try to increase their market share, move up the value chain, become more efficient and add new technological capabilities; start-ups will create products that both enhance and disrupt the current way of doing business; and capital markets players will fund innovative ideas and new growth opportunities.

-To succeed, companies require a deep understanding of the many trends shaping this industry.
-They must know how to navigate tougher regulations, more complicated supply chains, difficult trade issues and international business relations.
+Companies must know how to navigate more burdensome regulations, complicated supply chains, complex trade issues and international business relations to succeed.
 They’ll need to develop M&A strategies, protect intellectual property, secure growth financing and project financing, negotiate partnerships with tech firms, governments and other industry players, and much more.
-Doing all of that requires working with a law firm that has the end-to-end agribusiness sector experience needed to help companies thrive.
+All of that requires working with a law firm with the end-to-end agribusiness sector experience needed to help companies thrive.

 Work highlight